Specialists in 2D materials

 We are a European producer of graphene flakes

-In recent years, graphene has emerged as a highly sought-after material due to its remarkable properties and potential applications in a wide range of industries, from electronics and energy to aerospace and biomedical devices.
+In recent years, graphene has emerged as a highly sought-after material due to its remarkable properties and potential applications in a wide range of industrial applications, from electronics and energy to aerospace and biomedical sectors.
 As a result, the demand for high-quality graphene has been growing rapidly, and many companies around the world are investing in graphene production and research.
 In this context, we are proud to introduce ourselves as a European producer of graphene flakes, dedicated to delivering high-quality graphene products that meet the needs and expectations of our customers.
 Our expertise and state-of-the-art facilities allow us to produce graphene flakes with exceptional quality and consistency, opening up exciting opportunities for innovation and collaboration across different sectors.
-In this description, we will provide more details about our company and the graphene products we offer, as well as the benefits and potential applications of our graphene flakes.
+In the following paragraphs, we will provide more details about our company and the graphene products we offer, as well as the benefits and potential applications of our graphene flakes.

 We specialize in the production of graphene flakes

-One of the most well known 2D material is graphene.
-It could be produced in the forms of great sheets or tiny fl akes which have nm-scale thickness and μm-scale lateral dimensions.
+Graphene is one of the most well-known 2D materials.
+It can be produced in form of large-scale sheets or tiny flakes, while maintaining the nm scale thickness.
 Graphene in the form of flakes is used nowadays in a numerous applications.
 Some of them include:

-At nanoEMI we produce graphene flakes of which the market position is defined by the 2 key factors:
+At nanoEMI we produce graphene flakes that are defined at the market by two key factors:

 Are you wondering why among all types of graphene, graphene flakes are the most promising 2D material?

 Graphene flakes are one of the most promising types of 2D materials due to their unique properties and potential applications.
-Graphene flakes are very thin, flat, and lightweight, making them highly flexible and ideal for use in a wide range of electronic and mechanical devices.
+Graphene flakes are very thin, flat, flexible and lightweight, making them ideal for use in a wide range of applications, especially those, where mechanical durability and limited weight is needed.
 Additionally, graphene flakes have excellent thermal and electrical conductivity, making them ideal for use in high-performance electronics and energy storage applications.
 Furthermore, graphene flakes are easier and less expensive to produce than other types of graphene, making them a more accessible option for researchers and manufacturers.
 Finally, graphene flakes can be easily functionalized or modified to tailor their properties for specific applications.
 All of these factors contribute to the high potential of graphene flakes as a 2D material for future technological advancements.